jo/sync-tank/distributed-migration-strategies/index.md

 * **Features** are all additions and enhancements that do not affect the validity of existing documents.
 * **Fixes** are small improvements like correcting typos in schema descriptions.

 In the above example, the schema specification for the document has its own version, `1.0.0`, which will be updated as the schema evolves.
 With versioning in place on the document level it is only a small step to creating a schema manifest that bundles and specifies the document versions that make up a schema version.
-To be concrete, we could use a good old `package.json` to specify that user, address, and todo-item documents are the constitutive parts of the database schema for an examplary todo application.
+To be concrete, we could use a good old `package.json` to specify that user, address, and todo item documents are the constitutive parts of the database schema for an examplary todo application.

 ```json
 {